Kami/libcloud-website-v2/source/_drafts/welcome-to-new-website.md

 ### Under the Hood

 Old website was powered by [Apache CMS][6].
-It mostly worked good enough for simple use cases, but it had a small user base which meant it was lacking plugin and modifications ecosystems offered by many other popular content management systems.
+It mostly worked good enough for simple use cases, but a small user base means it lacks a large ecosystem around it which is pretty standard for many other popular content management systems.

-Because of that, we have decided to switch to [Jekyll][7], a Ruby based static website and blogging engine.
+Because of that, we have decided to switch to [Jekyll][7], a Ruby based static website and blog engine.

-On top of that, the new website is fully responsive and built using [Bootstrap 3][2] framework.
+On top of that, the new website is fully responsive and built using [Bootstrap 3][2] front-end framework.

+Similar to the old website, source code is still stored in an SVN repository so all the benefits we got from that are preserved.

 Source code of the new website can be found in the [SVN repository][8].